 The point to this section is to give knife clients and other knife makers who frequent this site a clear picture of just what it takes to start making gemstone handled knives.
 You can see why gemstone knife handles are a rare and unique find, and knifemaker-lapidaries rarer yet!

 I often tell my wife that I don't have to worry about someone challenging my tradecraft of making gem handled knives.
 If it were easy, everyone would be doing it.
 It is not.
 Gemstone is the toughest, hardest, most frustrating material in the world to work with.
 To work with rock, you must have a complete lapidary shop.
 I've seen some beautiful stone ruined by guys that think they can work it on their belt grinder (the mainstay of the knifemaker's shop).
 Gem must be worked with under special oil or water, and never heated during cutting and grinding.
 It must be cut with diamond saws that run under a special pure mineral oil coolant, and the feed rate and cutting speed carefully controlled.
 I have a dozen rock saws, from a 24" diameter to a 4" diameter.
 I also have dozens of small, hand-held diamond saws, cutters and grinders.
 To shape rock, it must be ground with either diamond or silicon carbide lapidary wheels under water or oil.
 I use six separate wet grinders for such a task.
 The finishing of stone is very tedious and sometimes tricky.
 You must wet-sand with specialized belts (either silicon carbide, aluminum oxide, or diamond abrasives) under water or special oil.
 To properly finish a rock, it must be ground through ten steps of grade of abrasives, and the polishing method for each stone is different.
 To polish, I use cerium oxide, tin oxide, aluminum oxide, numerous man made polish materials, on many different mandrels and tools, including impregnated phenolics, hardwoods, hard and soft felts, diamond impregnated bands and belts, leather, muslin, cotton, and canvas.
-You can see the shop tour and a lot of equipment on my CDROM Catalog.

 It isn't just the equipment.
 If it were, every jeweler and lapidary would have the ability to mount and finish gemstone handles on knives.
 It also takes a considerable amount of skill, patience, and knowledge to work with rock, particularly in application on knife handles.
 Every single rock is different.
 Each one responds to a different abrasive or technique, every one must be handled differently.
 Some respond poorly to vibration, but are tough and solid when mounted on a knife tang.
 Some are a bit flexible (really)!
 Some are more brittle than others, some have inclusions to work around, eliminate from the material, or accent for a specific look.
 Some are so incredibly hard that it takes three times the effort to cut them.
 Some will check and frac if the slightest bit of concentrated heat builds on the surface, some actually benefit from high heat and pressure!
 Some rock dust is toxic, all is abrasive and dangerous to breathe.